*NEW* The Doctors: Risks of Mesh Implants for Bladder ControlMay 21st, 2014 | By Jane Akre | Category: Medical News

-The show features surgeons Dr. Robert Moore and Dr. John Miklos of Miklos and Moore of Atlanta who remove mesh but on last check also use it on occasion.
+The show features surgeons Dr. Robert Moore and Dr. John Miklos of Miklos and Moore of Atlanta who are skilled mesh removal surgeons and recognize complications.

 The two are interviewed during the surgery and said they feel everything went well during the surgery and were hoping for relief for the patient.